 In compliance with policy, students driving to and from school must have a signed permission slip by their parents or guardian and consent to random drug testing.
 School authorities may revoke the privilege of driving at any time when students fail to exercise good conduct and judgment or exhibit a lack of responsibility, so as to endanger property or persons.
-Price of an original parking tag is \$50, replacement of a lost tag is \$5.00 and this will invalidate any previous tags.
+Price of an original parking tag is \$25 for a full year and \$15 per semester.
+Replacement of a lost tag is \$5.00 and this will invalidate any previous tags.
+Each student driver shall identify the vehicle(s) that he normally drives to school and school activities.
+An identification tag will be issued and must be placed on the vehicle's rear view mirror; tags can only be used on registered vehicles.
+Tags are not transferable between students.